EasyCorp/EasyAdminBundle/doc/book/list-search-show-configuration.rst

 Customizing Date and Time Properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default, these are the formats applied to date and time properties (read the
+By default, the following `PHP date/time formats`_ are applied to date/time
-`date configuration options`_ in the PHP manual if you don't understand the
-meaning of these formats):
+properties before displaying them:

 * ``date``: ``Y-m-d``
 * ``time``:  ``H:i:s``
 * ``datetime``: ``F j, Y H:i``

-These default formats can be overridden in two ways: globally for all entities
+You can override these default formats in two ways: globally for all entities
 and locally for each entity property.
 The global ``formats`` option sets the
-formats for all entities and their properties:
+formats for all entities and their properties (you can use any of the
+`PHP date/time formats`_):

 .. code-block:: yaml